Manaslu Circuit Trek - 12 Days

 • Mobile Network: Available

 Deng village is a quiet little stopover by the riverbank.
 There are about 20 houses here, offering basic guesthouses, stupas (shrines) and mani walls, and nice views of nearby hills.
 It’s a small village surrounded by huge mountains and deep forests.
-The people are of Tibetan ancestry and, therefore, have a strong Tibetan Buddhist culture, which they express through their language, their dress and their practices.

 Max.
 Altitude: 1,860mMeals: Breakfast- Lunch- DinnerAccommodation: Teahouses